sigmorphon/2024TokenST/README.md

 # SIGMORPHON 2024 Shared Task on Subword Tokenization

-Subword tokenization is a fundamental preprocessing step for all the state-of-the-art language models and is designed to avoid Out-Of-Vocabulary (OOV) issues by segmenting OOV words into subwords.
+Subword tokenization is a fundamental preprocessing step for all the state-of-the-art language models.
+It is designed to avoid Out-Of-Vocabulary (OOV) issues by segmenting OOV words into subwords.
 This shared task asks participants to develop a subword tokenization system and follow this procedure:

 1.  pre-train baby language models with their tokenizer
 2.  fine-tune your BabyLM on 3-5 subtasks with training and development splits